gerhynes/aws-notes/certified-cloud-practitioner/README.md

 ### Big Data and Analytics Services
 **Big Data** is a term used to describe massive volumes of structured or unstructured data that is so large it is difficult to move and process using traditional database and software techniques.

 **Amazon Athena** is a serverless interactive query service.
-It can take a bunch of CSV or JSOn files in an S3 bucket and load them into temporary SQL tables so you can run SQL queries.
+It can take a bunch of CSV or JSON files in an S3 bucket and load them into temporary SQL tables so you can run SQL queries.
 Use it when you want to query CSV or JSON files.

 **Amazon CloudSearch** is a fully-managed full-text search service.
-Us eit when you want to add search to your website.
+Use it when you want to add search to your website.

 **Amazon Elasticsearch Service** (ES) is a managed Elasticsearch cluster.
 Elasticsearch is an open-source full-text search engine.
 It's more robust than CloudSearch but requires more server and operational maintenance.

 **Amazon Elastic MapReduce** (EMR) is for data processing and analysis.
-It can be used for creating reports like Redshift, but is more suited when you need to transform unstructured data into structred data on the fly.
+It can be used for creating reports like Redshift, but is more suited when you need to transform unstructured data into structured data on the fly.

 **Kinesis Data Streams** is a real-time streaming data service.
 You create producers which send data to a stream, Multiple consumers can consume data within a stream.
 Use it for real-time analytics, click streams, ingesting data from a fleet of IoT devices.

 **Kinesis Firehose** is a serverless, simpler version of Data Streams.
-You pay on-demand based on how much data is consumed through the stream and oyu don't worry about the underlying servers.
+You pay on-demand based on how much data is consumed through the stream and you don't worry about the underlying servers.

 **Amazon Kinesis Data Analytics** allows you to run queries against data that is flowing through your real-time stream so you can create reports and analysis on emerging data.

-**Amazon Kinesis Video Streams** allows you to analyze or apply processing on real-time streaming video.
+**Amazon Kinesis Video Streams** allows you to analyse or apply processing on real-time streaming video.

 **Managed Kafka Service** (MSK) is a fully-managed Apache Kafka service.
 Kafka is an open-source platform for building real-time streaming data pipelines and applications.
 It's similar to Kinesis but with more robust functionalities.